ericzon/my-echo-bot/README.md

 ```

+## Front end

+The front end code is placed in folder client.
+To install the dependencies go to the folder `client` and execute `npm install`

+Once the backend is started the frontend is started, as well, but the front can be executed independently in port 3001.
+To do so, go to the folder `client` and execute `npm start`.

+To build the front, go to the folder client and execute `npm run build`, this will create inside `client` folder a `build` folder with all the generated code.

 ## Public folder

 Once you have started the application, it will expose the chatbot client in http://localhost:<PORT>/ or http://localhost:<PORT>/index_speech.html